myrrlyn/apocrypha.es/priv/archive/24cmbr.md

 ## Divayth Fyr, Dunmer, Corprusorcerer

-“If you're asking where I was when the Numidium “returned”, you're asking the wrong question.
+“If you’re asking where I was when the Numidium “returned”, you’re asking the wrong question.
 Because the truth is that _it never left_.
 You were just too busy ignoring it.
 How could you not?
 To look at something so terrible is to invite cessation.
 To hear its alarum is to risk waking up from your dream.
 You